-- Section 1.2 Fair Lending & FCRA Notices: Added the FCRA Notices language from Section 3.12.4. - Section 1.4 Delegation of Underwriting Authority: Added Seasoned Loans and Expired or cancelled Commitments for insurance as items requiring non-delegated underwriting review; and added that a pended or declined non-delegated loan may not be submitted again as a delegated loan by the same lender. - Section 2.2.2 Purpose: Removed reference to seasoned loans refer to added Section 3.4.9 Seasoned Loans. - Section 2.2.4 Renovation Loans: Included the changes that were effective 7/15/2017 Renovation Loans are limited to Purchase and Rate/Term Refinances; and manufactured homes are ineligible. - Sections 2.2.11 and 3.4.4 Corporate Relocation: Expanded by removing the minimum 3% employer contribution requirement for AUS and Non-AUS loans. - Section 2.2.13 Appraisal Review and Freddie Mac ACE: Updated PIW to be ACE. - Section 2.3.1 AUS Conforming Loans Eligibility Matrix: Included the changes that were effective 7/15/2017 - Manufactured homes are ineligible as a Cash-out Refinance or as a Renovation Loan. - Section 2.3.2 AUS Conforming High Balance Loans Eligibility Matrix: Included the change that was effective 7/15/2017 - Manufactured homes are ineligible as a Renovation Loan. - Section 2.3.3 AUS Affordable Lending Eligibility Matrix: Expanded to increase the loan amount from \$636,150 up to \$656,350 for 3-4 units; and included the change that was effective 7/15/2017 Manufactured homes are ineligible as a Renovation Loan. - Section 3.3.1.1 Primary Residence Classification Buying for Parent or Child: Expanded to allow Primary Residence treatment if borrower buying for parent or child in limited instances and loan amount is <= \$650,000. - Section 3.4.5 Construction to Permanent: Included the changes that were effective 7/15/2017 Construction to Perm is limited to 1-2 units or manufactured homes. - Section 3.4.6 Home Renovation: Included the change that was effective 7/15/2017 - Manufactured homes are ineligible as a Renovation Loan. - Section 3.4.7.2 Reserves: Moved the reserve requirements to the reserves table in the Non-AUS Affordable Lending Eligibility Matrix in Section 3.13.3. - Section 3.4.8.1 Medical Professional Program: Clarified that medical clinical fellowships are allowed. - Section 3.4.9 Seasoned Loans: Expanded to allow Non-AUS seasoned loans be considered on a case-by-case basis. - Section 3.5.1 Income Documentation and Calculations: Expanded various sub-sections to allow IRS-issued tax transcripts in lieu of W2s.
+- Section 1.2 Fair Lending & FCRA Notices: Added the FCRA Notices language from Section 3.12.4. - Section 1.4 Delegation of Underwriting Authority: Added Seasoned Loans and Expired or cancelled Commitments for insurance as items requiring non-delegated underwriting review; and added that a pended or declined non-delegated loan may not be submitted again as a delegated loan by the same lender. - Section 2.2.2 Purpose: Removed reference to seasoned loans refer to added Section 3.4.9 - Seasoned Loans. - Section 2.2.4 Renovation Loans: Included the changes that were effective 7/15/2017 Renovation Loans are limited to Purchase and Rate/Term Refinances; and manufactured homes are ineligible. - Sections 2.2.11 and 3.4.4 Corporate Relocation: Expanded by removing the minimum 3% employer contribution requirement for AUS and Non-AUS loans. - Section 2.2.13 Appraisal Review and Freddie Mac ACE: Updated PIW to be ACE. - Section 2.3.1 AUS Conforming Loans Eligibility Matrix: Included the changes that were effective 7/15/2017 - Manufactured homes are ineligible as a Cash-out Refinance or as a Renovation Loan. - Section 2.3.2 AUS Conforming High Balance Loans Eligibility Matrix: Included the change that was effective 7/15/2017 - Manufactured homes are ineligible as a Renovation Loan. - Section 2.3.3 AUS Affordable Lending Eligibility Matrix: Expanded to increase the loan amount from \$636,150 up to \$656,350 for 3-4 units; and included the change that was effective 7/15/2017 - Manufactured homes are ineligible as a Renovation Loan. - Section 3.3.1.1 Primary Residence Classification Buying for Parent or Child: Expanded to allow Primary Residence treatment if borrower buying for parent or child in limited instances and loan amount is <= \$650,000. - Section 3.4.5 Construction to Permanent: Included the changes that were effective 7/15/2017 - Construction to Perm is limited to 1-2 units or manufactured homes. - Section 3.4.6 Home Renovation: Included the change that was effective 7/15/2017 Manufactured homes are ineligible as a Renovation Loan. - Section 3.4.7.2 Reserves: Moved the reserve requirements to the reserves table in the Non-AUS Affordable Lending Eligibility Matrix in Section 3.13.3. - Section 3.4.8.1 Medical Professional Program: Clarified that medical clinical fellowships are allowed. - Section 3.4.9 Seasoned Loans: Expanded to allow Non-AUS seasoned loans be considered on a case-by-case basis. - Section 3.5.1 Income Documentation and Calculations: Expanded various sub-sections to allow IRS-issued tax transcripts in lieu of W2s.

-For additional details, refer to the applicable Product Eligibility Matrix:
+For additional details, refer to the applicable Product Eligibility Matrix:Sec.
+2.3.1 - AUS ConformingSec.
+2.3.2 - AUS Conforming F ssional Program

 Sec.
-2.3.1 - AUS Conforming Sec.
-2.3.2 - AUS Conforming High Balance Sec.
-2.3.3 - AUS Affordable
+3.13.1 - Non AUS Conforming Sec.

-Sec.
 3.13.2 - Non AUS Jumbo Sec.
-3.13.4 - Non AUS Medical Professional Program
+2.3.2- AUS Conforming High BalanceSec.Sec.
+3.13.3- Non AUS AffordableSec.
+3.13.4- Non AUS Medical Professional Program